cfrydenlund01/earCrawler/README.md

    - `file` (`eval/<name>.vX.jsonl`),
    - `version` (integer),
    - `description` and `num_items`.
+3. Update `references.sections`, `references.kg_nodes`, and `references.kg_paths` if your dataset introduces new EAR sections or policy nodes so that referential validation succeeds.
-3. If the dataset assumes a different KG snapshot, run `py -m earCrawler.utils.kg_state` (or the appropriate helper) to refresh `kg/.kgstate/manifest.json`, then update `kg_state.digest` in `eval/manifest.json` intentionally.
+4. If the dataset assumes a different KG snapshot, run `py -m earCrawler.utils.kg_state` (or the appropriate helper) to refresh `kg/.kgstate/manifest.json`, then update `kg_state.digest` in `eval/manifest.json` intentionally.

 ### Running evals via CLI